 AO STB – AO VSP Integration

 The AO STB will interact with the AO VSP to validate its requests and obtain the right link to the CDN.
 The details on how this interaction takes place is up to the AO to specify.
-The link to the CDN will be provided by the VDM component to the AO VSP, details on this can be found further in this document.
+The link to the CDN will be provided by the Wyre VDM component to the AO VSP, details on this can be found further in this document.

 AO STB – AO DRM Interaction